chipzoller/kyverno-endpoint-poc/README.md

 }
 ```

 The output above has been slightly modified with respect to control characters to ease readibility in this document.
-Notice the `response` object here with `response.allowed: false`.
+Notice the `response` object here has `response.allowed: false` indicating the request is denied.
 Kyverno just blocked the request and responded with the same message in the policy.

 ## Notes